duderstadt-lab/mars-docs/examples/static_fret.md

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/static/Transform_ROIs_AO_Colocalize.png' width='450'></div>

 Tag the single metadata record in the resulting Molecule Archive with AO and save it with the name AO_Archive.yama.
+For this example, also add the 1-lo tag, this is used during the final analysis in the [static FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/static/static_FRET_example.ipynb)

 ##### The DO Archive
 To create the donor only (DO) Archive, follow the procedure in the section 'The FRET Archive' with the following changes: